 Support staff qualification is another point.
 While you may not know this by visiting their websites, you can get this information by doing research.
 If the web hosting company has unqualified staff, you’ll certainly find out.

 People do express themselves online about the quality of service they get from one or two web hosts.
 Just Google the company name plus reviews (1and1 reviews for instance) you’ll get a page full of materials to help in your decision.
 The more the bad reviews and complaints, the more careful you should be.

 The price tag

 While I don’t encourage price to be on top of the list, it’s a factor not to be neglected.
 Cheap is not always cheap.
 You may end up paying more in terms of what you get for cheap price.
 Top quality products have a minimum price and anything below that is pointer to poor quality.

-HostGator is definitely one of the premium web hosting companies today.
-I have had a green graded experience with them since 2008.
-I have had shared hosting, Reseller hosting and currently having a dedicated server with them for my local web hosting service.
+WPX Hosting is definitely one of the premium web hosting companies today.
+I have had a green graded experience with them since 2015.
 So far, there have been no major issues.

-HostGator has 100% support for WordPress (with a one click WordPress installation setup) and easily integrates with cloud backup, CDN third party services.
+WPX Hosting is dedicated WordPress Hosting (with a excellent free transfer service) and easily integrates with cloud backup, CDN third party services.
 Given its automatic daily backup of your complete blog, there is hope for a basic level of security.

 One distinction is their always-present and qualified support service.
 While there are often no issues with my packages, the little I have often get resolved by the first support staff who shows up.
 That’s some what proof of qualification.